Leeds Rhinos sign ex Hull KR & Castleford Tigers winger on loan from Super League rivals

-Leeds Rhinos sign ex-Castleford Tigers and Hull KR winger on loan from Super League rivals
+Leeds Rhinos news: ex-Castleford Tigers and Hull KR winger joins on loan from Super League rivals

 and on Freeview 262 or Freely 565